Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
    - Select the **Add a permission** button and then,
      - Ensure that the **My APIs** tab is selected.
-     - In the list of APIs, select the API `msal-node-api`.
+     - In the list of APIs, select the API `msal-dotnet-api`.
      - In the **Delegated permissions** section, select the **TodoList.Read** and **TodoList.ReadWrite** in the list.
 Use the search box if necessary.
      - Select the **Add permissions** button at the bottom.